worldline/kotlin-workshop-javazone2025/02-01-compose.md

 1. Read the code and analyze how the components are structured.

-Compose works in a declarative way similar to React:
+Compose works in a declarative way, similar to React:

 - You define the UI in a function using a syntax similar to HTML.
   - In reality, it is a composition of Higher Order Functions (parenthesis are omitted as we have seen in the first part).
   - The first letter is capitalized, which is a convention in Compose (also similar to React).
-  - The function must have the `Composable` annotation.
+  - The function must have the `@Composable` annotation.
 - Any element that changes in the UI must be a **state** using this syntax:
   `var myStateVar by remember { mutableStateOf("Hello World!") }`